dotnet/winforms/README.md

 Some of the best ways to contribute are to try things out, file bugs, join in design conversations, and fix issues.

-* This repo defines [contributing guidelines](Documentation/contributing-guide.md) and also follows the more general[.NET Core contributing guide](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/contributing.md).
+* This repo defines [contributing guidelines](Documentation/contributing-guide.md) and also follows the more general [.NET Core contributing guide](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/contributing.md).
 * If you have a question or have found a bug, [file an issue](https://github.com/dotnet/winforms/issues/new).
 * Use [daily builds](Documentation/getting-started.md#installation) if you want to contribute and stay up to date with the team.

+### .NET Framework issues

+Issues with .NET Framework, including WinForms, should be filed on [VS developer community](https://developercommunity.visualstudio.com/spaces/61/index.html), or [Product Support](https://support.microsoft.com/en-us/contactus?ws=support).
+They should not be filed on this repo.

+### Reporting security issues

 Security issues and bugs should be reported privately via email to the Microsoft Security Response Center (MSRC) <secure@microsoft.com>.
 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.
 Further information, including the MSRC PGP key, can be found in the [Security TechCenter](https://www.microsoft.com/msrc/faqs-report-an-issue).
 Also see info about related [Microsoft .NET Core and ASP.NET Core Bug Bounty Program](https://www.microsoft.com/msrc/bounty-dot-net-core).

-Issues with .NET Framework, including WinForms, should be filed on [VS developer community](https://developercommunity.visualstudio.com/spaces/61/index.html), or [Product Support](https://support.microsoft.com/en-us/contactus?ws=support).
-They should not be filed on this repo.

 ## Relationship to .NET Framework